happypandax/happypandax/docs/source/plugin.rst

 The contents of the ``__hpx__`` module can be found at :ref:`Plugin API`, however, the most important methods from the module which we will cover here are
 :meth:`attach <happypanda.core.plugin_interface.attach>` and :meth:`subscribe <happypanda.core.plugin_interface.subscribe>`.

-The main point of a HPX plug-in is to use these methods to extend what HPX is capable of.
+The main point of a HPX plugin is to use these methods to extend what HPX is capable of.

 Just like previously mentioned, HPX provides many **commands** that defines different entrypoints and events that we can use.
 The method :meth:`subscribe <happypanda.core.plugin_interface.subscribe>` subscribes a handler function that we define to a command event.